Harvey Weinstein under investigation by London and New York police

 - New York police investigating claims detailed in New Yorker article, including 2004 incident

-London (CNN)Police on both sides of the Atlantic are investigating Harvey Weinstein over allegations of sexual assault as the scandal surrounding the disgraced Hollywood movie mogul mounts.
+London (CNN)Police on both sides of the Atlantic are investigating allegations of sexual assault involving Harvey Weinstein as the scandal surrounding the disgraced Hollywood movie mogul mounts.

 In London, the Metropolitan Police are investigating an allegation of sexual assault against Weinstein, while in New York, his hometown, police are reviewing claims made by victims interviewed in a bombshell New Yorker article.

-Note: Clarification: This story and headline have been updated to clarify the nature of the investigations involving Harvey Weinstein